 Why I love this recipe

-ingredients for canned green beans
+Easy ingredients to make green beans

 • Canned green beans – Well drained (we use “cut” green beans).